kg6zjl/dotfiles/README.md

 - move file management to GNU Stow: https://www.gnu.org/software/stow/
     - taskfile feels nice for the rest, but file management will be easier with Stow
 - swap asdf for pkgx: https://github.com/pkgXdev/pkgx
-    - asdf is nice in some ways, but slow.
-There might be a happy middle ground with both
+    - asdf is nice in some ways, but slow and the plugins seem prone to issue
+    - i think i'll go the route of pkgx, pyenv, tfswitch, etc with direnv as the trigger for managing versions of things per directory